xGrz/laravel-app-settings/README.md

 php artisan app-settings:publish
 ```

-After publishing, you will find 2 config files in your `app/config` directory.
+After publishing, you will find 2 config files in your app `/config` directory.

 - `laravel-app-settings-config` contains package configuration
 - `laravel-app-settings-definitions` contains settings definitions

 **Set database table name (before next step)**

-Fill free to update `app/config/laravel-app-settings-config.php` -> `database_table` in case on conflict with your database
+Fill free to update `/config/laravel-app-settings-config.php` -> `database_table` in case on conflict with your database
 schema.
 Default table name is set to `settings`.